-Usually it is not easy to decide which software development company best suits your company, not only because it is a very important economic investment, but also because the company´s productivity and objectives fulfilment are at risk.
+Usually, it is not easy to decide which software development company best suits your company, not only because it is a very important economic investment, but also because the company´s productivity and objectives fulfillment are at risk.

-How do you define which technological partner is best for your business when there is so much competition and diversity?
+How do you define which technological partner is best for your business when there are so much competitors and diversity?
 Pay attention to the following!

 Before… Determine what you want and ask